-Judgments and estimates that have the most significant effect on the amounts recognized in the financial statements and estimates that can cause a significant adjustment to the carrying amount of assets and liabilities within the next financial year relate to accounting for financial instruments, particularly fair value measurements, and the recoverability of deferred tax assets recognised on the statement of financial position.
+Judgments and estimates that have the most significant effect on the amounts recognized in the financial statements and estimates that can cause a significant adjustment to the carrying amount of assets and liabilities within the next financial year relate to accounting for financial instruments, particularly fair value measurements.
 The best evidence of fair value is price quotations in an active market.
 In the absence of quoted prices in an active market, the management uses other evaluation techniques, such as the comparative approach with similar instruments both in the internal and external markets.
 Information about the valuation techniques and inputs used in determining the fair value of financial instruments are disclosed in Note 19.
-Information on deferred tax assets is presented in Note 10.